Shopify vs Etsy: How to build a successful business using both!

 How to manage Etsy and Shopify stores together?

-Clearly, selling on one of these platforms is a hard decision.
+Selling on one of these platforms is a hard decision.
 Both are necessary for your business’s ultimate growth.
-This is why, in order to actually expand your business and build your brand, selling on both platforms is something you will need eventually.
+It is why, to expand your business and build your brand, selling on both platforms is something you will need eventually.

-We understand how much pain it will cause you while managing two stores at the same time.
-Working on each listing individually on both the platforms, answering customer queries, or fulfilling orders through two different storefronts, nothing is going to be easy (or even possible) until you make sure that your stores are completely integrated with each other.
+We understand the pain it will cause you while managing two stores simultaneously.
+Working on each listing individually on both the platforms, answering customer queries, or fulfilling orders through two different storefronts, nothing is going to be easy (or even possible) until you make sure that your stores are completely integrated.

 Yes, that’s possible!
 That too, without any technical knowledge.

 So what happens when you successfully integrate the Shopify and Etsy stores?
 All your listings, hundreds of thousands, can be easily transferred to your new store.
-You will be saved from listing each product individually.
+You will save time from listing each product individually.
 Allowing you to focus on other, more crucial aspects of your business.
 Not just that, you will also manage and run both the stores from one single dashboard.
-All this will accelerate the process of scaling your online business and reaching new heights!
+All this will accelerate scaling your online business and reaching new heights!

-The Etsy Shopify Integration App is packed with some amazing features to turn your selling experience into a piece of cake!
+The Etsy Shopify Integration App has some amazing features to turn your selling experience into a piece of cake!